daido-kido/daido-kido.github.io/content/authors/admin/_index.md

     url: https://www.econ.kyoto-u.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Student at the Graduate School of Economics, Kyoto University
+bio: Graduate School of Economics, Kyoto University

 # Interests to show in About widget
 interests: